Both of them are amazing adventure series with endlessly imaginative settings.

 -both look childish at a first glance, but in reality are completely messed up

-While watching Made in Abyss I couldn't help but be reminded of Kaiba every step of the way.
-Right off the bat it is apparent that the two protagonists (Reg and Kaiba) are similar to each other, as they are both amnesiacs who posses great power, and are both thrown into an adventure for the sake of one whom they hold dear.
+While watching Made in Abyss I couldn't help but be reminded of Kaiba at every turn.
+Right off the bat it is apparent that the two protagonists (Reg and Kaiba) are similar to each other, as they are both amnesiacs who possess great power, and are both thrown into an adventure for the sake of one whom they hold dear.
 Not only that, but the very nature of these shows are similar, as the viewer is allowed to immerse themself into a spectacular universe where the possibilities are limitless.
 Whether it be upside down forests with Made in Abyss, or underwater ghost towns in Kaiba, there's always something to be amazed by - only for this amazement to be quickly turned to dread as the characters are plummeted into horrors unbeknownst to their shows' otherwise appealing and child-like presentation.
 Made in Abyss, being the darker of the two, explores these themes at the expense of the main characters.
 Whereas Kaiba explores isolated incidents of despair surrounding side characters, while taking a less dramatic, more episodic approach.
 Regardless of nuances, if you enjoyed one show, you're likely to enjoy the other, as the themes, presentation and characters are quite similar. read more

 ''Dark mysteries in fantasy settings'' if u are looking for something like this then try these.
 Besides,if u love the MCs being linked to the secrets of the mysteries then its all the more reason to try these